marioy47/blog-site/posts/install-setup-exe-django-project/index.md

     return HttpResponse('Hola mundo!')
 ```

-If you visit now the server, the success page will change to an error warning us that there is no rout the the root.
+If you visit now the server, the success page will change to an error warning us that there is no route the the root.

 ![No route error](python-runserver-hello-error.png)